MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-shared-computer-activation-for-office-365-proplus.md

 2. The user starts an Office 365 ProPlus program, such as Word.

-3. Office 365 ProPlus contacts the Office Licensing Service on the Internet to obtain a licensing token for the user.
+3. Office 365 ProPlus contacts the Office Licensing Service on the internet to obtain a licensing token for the user.

     To determine whether the user is licensed to use Office 365 ProPlus, the Office Licensing Service has to know the user's account for Office 365.
 In some cases, Office 365 ProPlus prompts the user to provide the information.
 For example, the user might see the **Activate Office** dialog box.